-Q105 Does the board have any responsibilities or duties within the PCR effort?
+0 loes the board have any responsibilities or duties within the PCR effort?

 Yes, although the responsibilities of employee directors (e.g., the CEO or the CFO) and nonemployee directors differ.
-Directors who also serve on the management team typically lead the transaction readiness effort and play important, as well as labour- and time-intensive, roles throughout the readiness process (e.g., addressing board composition issues; conducting due diligence; working closely with external service providers, as well as auditors and regulators; preparing the registration statement; and conducting presentations as part of the roadshow).
+Directors who also serve on the management team typically lead the transaction readiness effort and play important, as well as labor- and time-intensive, roles throughout the readiness process (e.g., addressing board composition issues; conducting due diligence; working closely with external service providers, as well as auditors and regulators; preparing the registration statement; and conducting presentations as part of the roadshow).

-Nonemployee directors typically do not fulfil as much of a hands-on role as employee directors.
-However, nonemployee directors review and authorise most, if not all, of the key decisions and documentation, including the registration statement, executed during the readiness effort.
+Nonemployee directors typically do not fulfill as much of a hands-on role as employee directors.
+However, nonemployee directors review and authorize most, if not all, of the key decisions and documentation, including the registration statement, executed during the readiness effort.

-106 What are the most common PCR risks that boards and senior management need to address?
+What are the most common PCR risks that boards and senior management need to address?

 Aside from ensuring that the board meets all relevant composition and committee requirements, the primary PCR risks the board should monitor generally include the same risks the company's management and IPO team need to monitor and address.
 At the highest levels, these risks relate first to compliance with all IPO-related requirements and second to the same issues that investors evaluate when deciding whether or not to buy (and what to pay for) shares.
 Any issues that negatively affect the public perception of the company's management team strength, health of industry dynamics, financial outlook, ability to generate cash, and business model strength and resiliency should be monitored by the board.
 To confirm, audits of financial statements to be filed in an S-1 must be performed by PCAOB-registered audit firms (and under auditing standards promulgated by the PCAOB).

 Additionally, there are a number of more specific common risk areas that require monitoring during the transaction readiness process.
 These include "gun jumping" and cheap stock issues (see Questions 73 and 74, respectively), as well as the following:

 The Use of Non-GAAP Financial Measures: Many companies use some non-GAAP measures to describe their results in addition to those also required under U.S. GAAP.
 When doing so, companies should ensure they remain in compliance with SEC regulations in this area, which is often the focus of SEC scrutiny.
-Examples of common non-GAAP measures include adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA); free cash flows; and quality of earnings adjustments.
-Companies are permitted to utilise these non-GAAP measures in their registration statements (as well as in subsequent SEC filings) if they:
+Examples of common non-GAAP measures include adjusted earnings before interest, taxes, depreciation and amortization (EBITDA); free cash flows; and quality of earnings adjustments.
+Companies are permitted to utilize these non-GAAP measures in their registration statements (as well as in subsequent SEC fillings) if they:

-- Disclose the most directly comparable GAAP financial measure along with reconciliation between the non-GAAP measure and the comparable GAAP measure - Present the GAAP measure with equal or greater prominence as the non-GAAP measure and the disclosure of why the non-GAAP measure is useful to investors

-Sarbanes-Oxley Compliance: The Sarbanes-Oxley Act adds substantial compliance requirements on pre-IPO companies.
-In many cases, the time and resources required to achieve compliance are underestimated.
-For these reasons, the IPO team should integrate consideration of internal controls, including critical internal controls over financial reporting, disclosure and other governance requirements into the organisation's infrastructure as early as possible in the readiness effort.
+- Disclose the most directly comparable GAAP financial measure along with reconciliation between the non-GAAP measure and the comparable GAAP measure - Present the GAAP measure with equal or greater prominence as the non-GAAP measure and the disclosure of why the non-GAAP measure is useful to investors to achieve compliance are underestimated.
+For these reasons, the IPO team should integrate consideration of internal controls, including critical internal controls over financial reporting, disclosure and other governance requirements into the organization's infrastructure as early as possible in the readiness effort.
 Doing so allows for sufficient time to implement and assess the effectiveness of these internal control protocols.